scfrederic/from-sponline-to-sp2019/README.md

 Take the **.sppkg** file from the **"\sharepoint\solution"** folder of your computer and **upload it to the "Apps for SharePoint"** section of your App Catalog.

 ## 6. Add the Web Part to your sites

-You can now add this app to your SharePoint 2019 site collections.
+This app is now visible in the apps of your organization and can be added to your SharePoint 2019 site collections.
 Enjoy SharePoint Online Web Parts on SharePoint Server 2019! :-D

 If you have any questions or feedback, please do not hesitate.